Crop Specificity: Citrus tree

 Strategy STRESS CONTROL SYSTEM (SCS) - CITRUS can be implemented in two ways:

-- Preventive actions – systematic biostimulating treatments, recommended in feeding and biostimulation programs – improve the condition of plants and increase their natural resistance to abiotic and biotic stresses.
+Preventive actions – systematic bio-stimulating treatments, recommended in plant nutrition and bio-stimulation programs – improve condition of plants and increase their natural resistance to abiotic and biotic stresses.

 Elements of the strategy STRESS CONTROL SYSTEM (SCS) for CITRUS crops are: